-I didn’t know anyone and I had second thoughts, before I left home and even when I arrived.
-After messaging them, I found the spot they were seated and I was suddenly at a table with 10 completely strangers.
-All of them men.
-Evangelos Athanasiadis, who organised the gathering, as well as everyone else, made me feel welcome.
+I didn’t know anyone and I had second thoughts before I left home and even when I arrived.
+After messaging them, I found the spot they were seated and I was suddenly at a table with 10 complete strangers.
+All of the men.
+Evangelos Athanasiadis, who organized the gathering, as well as everyone else, made me feel welcome.
 We introduced ourselves and explained why we were there.
 Evangelos shared his dream of an official meetup and there it was born, Larissa WordPress Meetup.
-Realising this was interesting and fun, I decided to let it open a new window in my professional and also personal life.
+Realizing this was interesting and fun, I decided to let it open a new window in my professional and also personal life.

-Four years after that day, I am thankful for all the things I have learned, working with Evangelos for our hometown meetup and volunteering as an organiser at WordCamp Athens and Thessaloniki.
-Watching talks, taking part at workshops, asking questions or sharing my knowledge.
-Mostly though, I am thankful of the amazing friends I made during this journey.
+Four years after that day, I am thankful for all the things I have learned, working with Evangelos for our hometown meetup and volunteering as an organizer at WordCamp Athens and Thessaloniki.
+Watching talks, taking part in workshops, asking questions, or sharing my knowledge.
+Mostly though, I am thankful for the amazing friends I made during this journey.
 WordPress Greek Community is like a big greek hug.
 And everyone fits in… (Plus we usually share some pizzas in the end!)

 These people are indeed my family!